wizardkids/katz/README.md

 Files are compressed by default.

 ## **Usage**
-- The program is menu driven, with only essential capabilities as noted under *Features*.
+- **The** program is menu driven, and includes only essential capabilities as noted under *Features*.
 There are no options or preferences.
+- See *Recommended setup* below for creating a shortcut.
 - python 3 must be in the PATH environment variable.

 ## **Recommended setup**